Multisig Treasury Policy Controls: Spending Limits, Whitelists, Time-Locks (2026)

 How vendor tools support policy controls

-Wag3s Ledger reconciles every treasury transaction against the defined policy controls — spending limits, whitelists, time-locks, approval tiers — flagging out-of-policy activity as both a control and reconciliation exception in the audit trail, so the books reflect and enforce the policy.
+Setting and enforcing the on-chain controls is the treasury's job (Safe modules and guards, signer discipline).
+Where Wag3s Ledger helps is the reconciliation half: it tests every treasury transaction against the defined policy controls — spending limits, whitelists, time-locks, approval tiers — and flags out-of-policy activity as both a control and a reconciliation exception in the audit trail, so the books reflect the policy rather than just recording outflows.
 See the Ledger product page and the Wag3s for accountants page.

 Further reading